 Have you ever wondered what the story behind a typical Mayan dress is?
 Or how about typical Mayan food is prepared?
 Have you ever wanted to learn how to make tortillas or homemade coffee over a fire?
 Are you interested in learning about the customs or the Kaqchiquel people of Guatemala?
 This cooperative near Antigua provides an opportunity for you to learn about this rich culture, sample typical food, try on a typical dress, make tortillas and roast your own coffee.
 Includes a sample of typical meal.

 TOTONICAPAN PROJECT (QUETZALTENANGO)

-On this tour your visit individual houses and workshops of local families elaborating traditional crafts.
+On this tour you'll visit individual houses and workshops of local families elaborating traditional crafts.
 You will visit a workshop for traditional masks and costumes that are worn at dances at local festivities and celebration mostly honoring the patron saint of the town.
-Also you visit a workshop where toys are made from wood and a ceramic workshop.
+Also you'll visit a workshop where toys are made from wood and a ceramic workshop.
 Visit of a textile cooperative.
 The tour takes about 3 ½ hours and you meet and interact with the members of the Quiche Maya family owning the workshop who share with you about their lives and social conditions.

 WOMEN’S COOPERATIVE ATITLAN LAKE (ATITLAN LAKE)

 Visit of a women’s weaving cooperative.
 This project seeks to improve the quality of life of local Maya women by supporting a variety of social programs such as the forming of cooperatives, health workshops, training and participation in local and international craft fairs.
 The objective is to protect the local Maya culture and traditions by assisting in elaborating their traditional backstrap loom weaving art.
 You participate in the lives of the women by learning how to weave with them.
 You visit a Mayan village and get to know the families that make up the cooperative.
 They show you about natural dyeing methods and you may even participate in a shamanic ceremony.